Band of the Guard of the Serbian Armed Forces: Missions

-A lot of the pieces in the repertoire of the band are written by composer Stanislav Binički, who wrote common marches such as the Gardijski marš, Marš na Drinu and the Paradni marš.
+A lot of the pieces in the repertoire of the band are written by composer Stanislav Binički, who wrote common marches such as the Gardijski marš, March on the Drina and the Paradni marš.
 Unlike the rest of the armed forces, when on parade, the band does not perform the traditional high step and, before 1975, the goose step.

 List of conductors

 Since its founding in 1945, the conductors of the band have been: